Cluxive

 • Website and contact data: contact form details, setup-help inquiries, and security-verification data such as bot-check results.

-• Technical and network data: IP address, approximate location inferred from IP, user agent, device/browser data, request origin, referrer, and logs needed for security, fraud prevention, and troubleshooting.
+• Technical and network data: IP address, approximate location inferred from IP, user agent, device/browser data, request origin, referrer, and logs needed for security, fraud prevention, troubleshooting, and abuse detection.

 3. How we collect information

-• directly from you when you create an account, complete onboarding, edit settings, request support, or contact us;
+• directly from you when you create an account, complete onboarding, edit settings, request support, book a demo, or contact us;

 • from your website or connected public sources when onboarding tools scan public pages and linked PDF documents that you direct us to review or that our product discovers from your website during setup;

-• automatically when users interact with the dashboard, billing flows, widget, contact forms, APIs, and security systems;
+• automatically when users interact with the dashboard, billing flows, widget, AI Front Desk, contact forms, APIs, calendar integrations, telephony systems, notification systems, and security systems;

-• from service providers that help us with authentication, email delivery, payments, anti-abuse, hosting, analytics, and infrastructure operations;
+• from service providers that help us with authentication, email delivery, telephony, optional SMS or messaging, payments, anti-abuse, hosting, analytics, infrastructure, and AI or model-serving operations;

 • from workspace owners, admins, or authorized support personnel acting on behalf of a customer account.